 These flourish in clean, ephemeral water with little competition.
 Often most are non-motile resting cells, common as reddish slime in standing rainwater and bird baths.

-Conjugophyceae are single cells or filaments, common but exclusively in freshwater.
-They lack flagella at all stages and do not form gametes.
-Instead, sexual reproduction characteristically involves direct fusion through a conjugating tube.
+Conjugatophyceae live exclusively in freshwater and lack flagella at all stages.
+Instead of releasing gametes, sexual reproduction characteristically involves direct fusion through a conjugating tube.
 There are two main groups; the first have continuous cell walls and are usually filamentous.